todo-make-username/php-data-object-utilities/README.md

 ...

 // This is the data we got from the form:
+// is_public_review was a checkbox.
+For this example it was unchecked, which doesn't come though.
 $_POST = [
 	'name' => 'Nonya',
 	'review_text' => 'I liked this product.       *cat sitting on spacebar*             ', 'star_rating' => '4',
-	// is_public_review was a checkbox.
-For this example it was unchecked, and therefore didn't come though.
 ];

 $_FILES = [